hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/select-list.md

 The query can name the specific list of columns to produce.
 This list can also include expressions that the database can compute using functions and operators.

+Scalar subqueries can also be included in the select list.
+See [Scalar Subqueries](./subqueries.md#4-scalar-subqueries).

 ### Aliasing Columns